libhal/SJSU-Dev2/documentation/contributing/presubmit-checks.md

 ## Running presubmit checks

-To run the whole set of presubmit checks, change into your project directory and run `make presubmit`.
+To run the whole set of presubmit checks, you MUST be in the `SJSU-Dev2/projects/continuous_integration` project.
+Then from there, run `make presubmit`.
 If you see this:

 ``` console
 ============================